ducna28work-ai/seo-portfolio/README.md

 # SEO & Digital Marketing Portfolio 🚀

-A practical portfolio documenting my experience in **SEO, content optimization, website optimization, analytics, and digital marketing** for travel websites serving Inbound and Domestic tourism markets.
+A practical portfolio documenting my hands-on experience in **SEO, content optimization, website optimization, analytics, and digital marketing** for travel websites serving Inbound and Domestic tourism markets.

-This repository focuses on **real-world workflows, practical implementation, and problem-solving approaches** rather than theoretical knowledge alone.
+This repository focuses on **real-world implementation, practical workflows, problem-solving, and measurable outcomes** rather than theoretical knowledge alone.

 ---

 ## 👋 About Me

-I am a Digital Marketing professional focused on **SEO and website optimization**, with hands-on experience working with travel websites and digital marketing campaigns.
+I am a Digital Marketing professional focused on **SEO and website optimization**, with hands-on experience across travel websites and digital marketing activities.

-My work covers the full SEO workflow, from research and strategy to implementation, measurement, and continuous optimization.
+My work covers the full workflow from **research and strategy to implementation, measurement, and continuous optimization**.

 ### Core Focus